Getting Started¶

 On first launch, Open Cowork asks you to choose: - a setup path: local Desktop, standalone Gateway, Cloud connection, Desktop pairing, or a full hybrid deployment - a provider - a model - any required provider credentials - whether the managed runtime can reuse standard developer config such as Git, SSH, package-manager, cloud, Docker, and Kubernetes settings

 The app then boots the OpenCode runtime with your selected configuration.
 The path selector is informational and authority-aware: it does not upload local threads, local files, or secrets.
 Use the Desktop Health Center after setup to verify runtime, workspace, Cloud, Gateway, and pairing readiness.
 By default this is an isolated in-app OpenCode config: Cowork-managed agents, skills, MCPs, provider auth, and runtime state live under the app runtime home, not your normal machine OpenCode install.
-The developer config bridge is enabled by default for normal project workflows, but it only links standard developer-tool config such as Git, SSH, package managers, and cloud CLIs.
-It does not link OpenCode agents, skills, MCPs, or provider auth.
+The developer-tool bridge is off by default in every category.
+During setup, or later in Settings → Permissions, you can explicitly enable individual categories for Git, SSH, package managers, cloud CLIs, Docker, or Kubernetes.
+The consent screen lists every file-level projection.
+Each enabled file is a read-write link into the managed runtime, so a tool can change the corresponding host file.
+The SSH category can additionally forward only the current SSH_AUTH_SOCK through a broker; it never links a private-key directory.
+Turning a category off reconciles its Open Cowork-owned links and broker access at the next safe runtime restart.
+The bridge never links OpenCode agents, skills, MCPs, or provider auth.

 Advanced users can switch Settings -> Permissions -> OpenCode config source to Machine OpenCode.
 That makes the managed server read your normal machine OpenCode config, skills, agents, tools, and provider auth instead of Cowork's generated in-app config.